 Step-by-step directions

-3. Return lamb shanks to the pot and stir in beef broth, water and dried limes.
+3. Simmer the meat.
+Return lamb shanks to the pot and stir in beef broth, water and dried limes.
 Reduce heat to simmer, cover and cook until meat starts to soften and retract from the bone, about 1-1 ½ hours.
 Rotate the lamb shanks every 30 minutes or so as it cooks.

 You can cut them as I did, or keep them long.
 Again, it is up to personal preference.
 Persians usually eat with a fork and spoon, so it is easier to scoop up string beans that are cut up.